Kondattam: Production

 The film was developed with the working title of Uthama Puthiran, before the team changed title.
 Sivaji Ganesan was initially considered to play the patriarchal head of the family, though his unavailability meant that Gemini Ganesan was selected instead.
+Since Ravikumar could not shoot the film in Chennai due to the 1997 FEFSI strike, he shifted the crew to Kerala and shot there but there also he faced problems while he planned to shoot at Mauritius island which did not happen; however the opposite teams who were part of strike helped the crew to shoot.
+Ravikumar revealed this was the first Tamil film to be shot inside Ramoji Film City, Hyderabad.